Ldalvik/ForzaTelemetryAPI/android/README.md

 To begin using the ForzaTelemetryAPI, download the 4 required files, ```ForzaTelemetryApi.java```, ```ForzaTelemetryBuilder.java```, ```VehicleData.java``` and ```ForzaInterface.java```

-To use it in your code, implement it into the Main activity class you will be receiving data in.
+To use it in your code, implement it into the main activity class you will be receiving data in.

 ```java
 public class MainActivity extends AppCompatActivity implements ForzaInterface